How do we find the best dog tips and tricks? Woof Report readers, of course. Read dog advice direct from the experts, dog parents like yourself.

 “I go one more step on the beef broth in the ice tray.
 I chip up the leftover chicken from a roasted chicken, and then place a bit of chicken in each slot then pour the broth over the chicken.
 Then I freeze it, break the cubes out of the ice tray once frozen and place them in a freezer zip-loc bag.
 I put one or two in a bowl and microwave it for 29 seconds, stir and microwave for 20 more seconds, and pour it over “dry food.”
 Your dog will love it!”

 – Linda and Holly

 RX for Rex

 “I discovered an amazing find at Walgreen’s recently.
 They offer a prescription savings club that can be used for pet meds!
-For an annual membership of $20, you pay just $9 or $12 for prescriptions depending on the quantity.
+For an annual membership of $20, you pay around $10 to $15 for prescriptions depending on the quantity.
 They offer thousands of meds for people with many that are for pets too.
 Ask your vet if the meds for your pup are also taken by people and then call Walgreen’s pharmacy to see if they’re part of the program.
 We’ve saved a TON of money on expensive antibiotics our pooch takes for a persistent cough.”

 – Sue and Casey

 “When the pups were teething, I would wet a washcloth, wring it out, leave it in the wrung-out shape and freeze it.
 They loved to chew on it and it also made their gums feel better!”

 “Allergic to your dog?
 Anti-Allergen Fabric Spray is a great way to reduce pet dander in your home.
 It’s non-toxic and safe around kids and pets.
 It works wonders for your allergies!”